Skip navigation

 What do the results mean?

-Normal results can vary, but high bilirubin levels may mean your liver isn't working right.
-However, abnormal results don't always mean you have a medical condition that needs treatment.
-Other things may cause higher than normal bilirubin levels, such as certain medicines and foods or strenuous exercise.
+Abnormal results don't always mean you have a medical condition that needs treatment.
+Higher-than-normal bilirubin levels can also be caused by some medicines, certain foods, or strenuous exercise.
 To learn what your results mean, talk with your provider.

 Learn more about laboratory tests, reference ranges, and understanding results.